tayenx3/miel/README.md

 ![status: 0.0.1 Pre-Alpha](https://shields.io/badge/status-0.0.1%20Pre--Alpha-purple)

 > **🚧 EARLY DEVELOPMENT 🚧:** Miel is in very early development.
-It lacks a lot of documentation and features
+Syntax can change and documentation is nonexistent.
+Now is the perfect time to get involved to help Miel stabilize.

 A cozy systems programming language.